 The stuff dreams are made of. (pic via shinyshack.com)

 Argh, Doctor Who is on hiatus, Mad Men is on hiatus, I don't have anything to watch besides the Red Sox right now.
 Actually, I guess that's a good thing.

 Okay kids, that's going to do it for now.
 In honor of the memories and entertainment that Gary Goldberg provided for any child of the 80's, let's close things out with a clip from Family Ties for today's, "Clip of the Day."

 Thanks for stopping by, everyone.
-It was great to see you as always.
-Enjoy the rest of your day, and we'll meet up again for more fun soon.
+It was great to see you, as always.
+Try to keep cool out there, and above all else, stay hydrated!
+We want to see each and every one of you back here again for more fun soon.
 Until next time, that's today's Clutter, and we are outta here.

 If you enjoy Clearing out the Clutter, please consider a $5 monthly donation!
 You can click here or on the "Donations" category on the right-hand side of the page.